Probiotics have become superstars in the mainstream health world. You can find them in nearly every supermarket or health-related store.

 - Sprinkle it in milk.
 In an interview with The Huffington Post, in 2014, MassGeneral Hospital for Children’s Dr. Patricia Hibberd said she recommends opening the pill and sprinkling it in milk.

-Also, check out our reviews we’ve done on several probiotic supplements.
+Also, check out our reviews we’ve done on popular probiotic supplements.

 Can You Drink Alcohol While Taking Probiotics?